oldschoolgg/obdocs/FAQ.md

 Skilling boosts *only* work when equipped in your skilling gear setup, while bossing/PVM boosts currently work either when equipped or when in your bank.

 ##### How do I get X item?
+You get most items exactly the same as you get them in the real game, all monsters drop the same things as ingame.

-If the item is a drop from a boss in the main game, and the boss is killable in the bot (you can check using `+m kill` while idle), you can get the item from killing the monster(s) it normally drops from.
-If it is a quest reward or item pack, you can get it by using `+buy` (item).
-The graceful set can be obtained with 260 marks of grace and using the `+create graceful` command.
+If it is a quest reward or thing you usually buy from a shop, you can get it by using `+buy`.
+Graceful can be obtained with 260 marks of grace and using the `+create graceful` command.
 Note that not all items are currently obtainable via either of these two methods.

 ##### Will X be added to the bot?
-Probably.
-The bot is continuously being updated by a number of contributors.
-The entirety of OSRS (and perhaps more) may be added at some point in the future.
+I plan on adding all skills, minigames and bosses from OSRS to the bot.
+Anything that can reasonably be added will be added in time.

-##### I have a question that isn't on this page.
-Where can I go to for help?
+##### Where can I make suggestions for the bot?
-Join us in the Old School Bot Discord server and ask in our dedicated #help-and-support channel!
-Moderators and experienced players regularly monitor the channel and will usually answer your question shortly.
-Please make sure to read the channel topic before asking.

-##### I have an idea for new content that could be added to the Old School Bot.
-Where can I go to share it?
-Join the official Old School Bot Discord server and post it in our dedicated #submit-suggestions channel.
-If you want to help code your ideas, or the ideas of others, you can join the the development team.
-The bot is based in an open source GitHub file so anyone can contribute.

-##### I just signed up for Patreon!
-When are my perks active?
-Thank you for signing up!
-The creator of the bot has to manually run a command in order for you to receive your perks.
-After connecting your Discord, make a post in #patrons to let Magnaboy know that you have recently signed up and wait for him to respond.
-You may be in a different timezone, so you might have to wait a few hours depending on when you signed up.
+Join http://support.oldschool.gg/ and post your suggestion in the suggestions channel and we'll consider adding it.

-##### Can you stack clues on the Old School Bot?
+##### Can you stack clues on Old School Bot?
-No you cannot, however you can stack caskets just like in game.
-Stacking clues may be a relic in the future!
+No, you can't.
+It works like ingame.

 ##### How do I equip gear on my minion?
 There are 5 different setups; Melee, Range, Mage, Skilling, and Misc.
-To equip gear, simply type `+equip melee Bandos Chestplate`.
-Currently, you do not need to equip gear in order to receive the boosts except for Skilling gear.
-The list of items that need to be equipped to receive boosts are as follows: Full graceful, Cooking gauntlets, Goldsmithing gauntlets, Full prospectors, and each of the Mining gloves.
-Anything else can sit in your bank to still receive boosts.

-##### How can I get an Occult necklace?
-Currently you cannot obtain an Occult necklace as they are only dropped by smoke devils or their boss variant, these will be obtainable when Slayer is released.
-There is not an ETA on Slayer currently, however it has been coded and tested a bit.

-##### Can we create Blowpipes yet?
-No, Fletching has not been added but is planned.
+As an example, here's how you can equip a BCP to your melee setup: `+equip melee Bandos Chestplate`.
+If your doing a boss that needs Melee gear, the bot will check your Melee setup.
+It's done like this so you don't have to spend a long time equipping and unequipping stuff, you can just have your best stuff in each setup at all times.

+The Skilling setup is where you equip skilling-related stuff, for example: Graceful or the Prospector outfit.